25ovi/vfs-Germany-Book-slot/README.md

 # vfs-Germany-Book-slot
+This is painful for people who want to book a visa slot for Germany.
+This automates the task of checking the slots manually.
+If you find it helpful, star and fork it.

 This will run the script on the chrome dev console and alert if the slot is available

 **1. Login to https://visa.vfsglobal.com/ind/en/deu/login**